alpgarcia/MusicalSpells/README.md

 ## Possible Future Improvements

-- Add bonus points when not using the reference note
 - Implement a combo system for consecutive successful spells

 - Story mode with dialogues and plot